SCCA National (Cal Club Region)

 - GRD 373 (Jules Williams): In late 1975, Jules Williams of Automotive Development (Orange, CA) announced that he would be runnign the ex-Tony Brise GRD 373 in Formula C car in Southern Pacific Division Nationals in 1976.
 The car was to be powered by an 1100cc Fiat engine developed by PBS Engineering (Garden Grove, CA) with a four-valve head based on the company's 1300cc C Sports Racing engine.
 Williams qualified for the SCCA Runoffs at Road Atlanta but retired after a single lap.
 He returned in the car in 1977, when he finished second in the Division.
 He scored points again in SPDiv in 1979 with the "PBS".

 - Chevron [B15 F3-69-9?]
 (Chris Price): New to Howden Ganley and raced in European F3 in 1969 using Lucas engines.
 Hired to Reine Wisell at one race in August after Ganley's entry was turned down.
 To Steve Matchett for 1970 and used in British F3.
 Matchett took the car back to the US and it was advertised by Jack Grimm (Orange, CA) in October 1971.
 Presumably the B15 raced by Doug Turner (Newport Beach, CA) in Formula C from 1972 to 1974, latterly as a B17.
 Advertised by Turner as a B17 in October 1974.
-Towards the end of 1975, the car reappeared in Southern Californian FC, raced by Chris Price.
+Towards the end of 1975, the car reappeared in Southern Californian FC, raced by Chris Price (Garden Grove, CA).
+He continued to race it at Riverside in 1976 and 1977.
+Subsequent history unknown.

 - March 74B/75B (Johnnie Crean): Patrick Depailler raced a March 74B at Trois-Rivières in September 1974.
 Autosport described it as the car tested earlier in England by Jim Crawford, but now set to full Formula 2 specification.
 Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but photographs show it with the same rear wing and oil tank used on the works F2 March 742s.
 A photograph also shows that it was raced by Lang in the US GP support race at Watkins Glen in October.
 The car then went to Formula Ford graduate Tom Sauerbrei (Fresno, CA), who had an excellent season in the "742" in SCCA Regionals and Nationals in 1975, winning the regional title.
 After that season, it was rebuilt to 75B specification and leased to Johnnie Crean (San Juan Capistrano, CA), the 27-year-old son of former racer John C Crean, who raced it in two IMSA Formula Atlantic races in California in May 1976, and later in SCCA Nationals and Regionals.
 Subsequent history unknown.